 Graduate College Emerging Leaders Academy

-Our graduate students and postdocs are developing extremely strong expertise in their disciplines.
+Our graduate students and postdoctoral scholars are developing extremely strong expertise in their disciplines.
 Yet the challenges our society is facing require more than just expertise, these challenges require a new generation of leaders who can build collaborations, work across disciplines, and forge stronger solutions from diverse perspectives.
-ISU is committed to developing these skills in our strongest and most promising graduate students and postdocs.
+ISU is committed to developing these skills in our strongest and most promising graduate students and postdoctoral scholars.
 Hence in Fall we will gather a cohort of approximately 20 young leaders in the Graduate College Emerging Leadership Academy (GC-ELA).
 We will be seeking leaders with broad career aspirations, industry, government, NGO, entrepreneurship, and academia.

 Here are some testimonials from our earlier participants: